Pedro-Lapenta/ConwaysGameOfLife/README.md

 ## ⚠️ Unicode Display Warning

+If Unicode characters are not displaying correctly, try the following:

 ### On Windows:
 1. Open **Settings** > **Time & Language** > **Language & Region**.
 2. Click **Administrative Language settings**.